 Are Milk Cartons Recyclable?
 Can Other Food And Beverage Cartons Be Recycled?

 The short answer to both the questions is, “Yes, you can recycle milk cartons, food cartons, juice cartons, and water cartons.”
 Let me fill you on the details.
-Food and beverage cartons remain a highly under recycled category because many people don’t know if they fall into the plastic, aluminum, or paper categories therefore if they can be recycled.
+Food and beverage cartons remain a highly under recycled category.
+This is because many people don’t know if they fall into the plastic, aluminum, or paper categories therefore if they can be recycled.
+The good news is that they can.
+The bad news is that you need to find the right recycling center.

 You can watch a quick video about how recycled cartons become new products here:

-As you saw in the video, cartons can be pressed into reusable sheets of paper pulp that go on to make paper towels, tissues, and other recycled paper products.
+As you saw in the video, cartons can be pressed into reusable sheets of paper pulp.
+A paper mill can then use this paper fiber to make paper towels, tissues, and other recycled paper products.

 The cartons can also be recycled into boards used for construction using no chemicals or water!
 These recycled building materials are growing in popularity.